Digestive Disorders > IBD > Ulcerative Colitis

-- Keeping a food and symptom diary can help to determine individual dietary influences.
+- Keep a food and symptom diary to help create an individual diet plan

-Sometimes, in addition to ulcerative colitis, there is also a food intolerance or lactose intolerance present.
-The corresponding products (dairy products in the case of lactose intolerance or high-fructose foods in the case of fructose intolerance) should then be removed from the diet.
+Often food intolerances accompany ulcerative colitis.
+If this is the case then the corresponding foods (for example dairy products in the case of lactose intolerance or high-fructose foods in the case of fructose intolerance) should be excluded from the diet.

 Does keeping a food diary help?

-What do studies say about ulcerative colitis and nutrition?
+What do studies say about ulcerative colitis and diet?

 How does coffee affect ulcerative colitis?